-Founded in 1987 by Dr. Elsey himself — a renowned feline-only veterinarian — Dr. Elsey's cat-loving company provides litter products that address many feline elimination problems that only pros know how to solve.
-What results is a line of litters that are all safe for your beloved kitties.
+Founded in 1987 by Dr. Elsey himself — a renowned feline-only veterinarian — Dr. Elsey’s cat-loving company provides litter products that address many feline elimination problems that only pros know how to solve.
+What results is a line of litters that are all safe for your beloved kitties?

 9. Swheat Scoop

-For 25 years now, sWheat Scoop has served to be Mother Nature's cat litter.
-With three lines of cat litter that are all made of wheat, sWheat Scoop offers to be the biodegradable solution that pleases many environment-loving cat owners out there.
+For 25 years now, sWheat Scoop has served to be Mother Nature’s cat litter.
+With three lines of cat litter that is all made of wheat, sWheat Scoop offers to be the biodegradable solution that pleases many environment-loving cat owners out there.

 Finally, we’re down to concluding this best cat litter 2019 series with a clear winner.
 Based on our investigation, the ARM & Hammer Naturals Cat Litter, Multi-Cat Formula wins as the best of the best cat litter among all categories.
 Here’s why.

 Ready to use only the best litter for your beloved feline?
-Then get your kitty a pack of this top rated cat litter from ARM & Hammer.
+Then get your kitty a pack of this top-rated cat litter from ARM & Hammer.